Therapeutic Approach

 Creating Healing Through Caring, Supportive Settings.

-SHINE combines the latest evidence and proven approaches to working with children and young people who may have lived through significant adversity and trauma.
+PACE combines the latest evidence and proven approaches to working with children and young people who may have lived through significant adversity and trauma.

-Our SHINE Therapeutic Model
+Our PACE Therapeutic Model

 005-dumbbell